WA6YDQ/led/README.md

 To abort printing and return to command mode press q and enter<br/>
 <br/>
 Line numbers are displayed (but not part of the buffer) during print.<br/>
 The del and ins commands require line numbers.
-Nothing else does.<br/>
+Nothing else does.
+Print takes <br/>
+an optional line number to start at.<br/>
 <br/>
 Enjoy!<br/>
 <br/>